astrosica/astrosica/README.md

 Hi there, I'm Jessica 👋🏻

 ✨ About me: ✨
-- I'm a Data Analyst trained as a data-driven ex-astronomer from the University of Toronto
+- I'm a Data Analyst trained as a data-driven ex-astronomer from the University of Toronto with my BSc in Astronomy & Physics and PhD in Astronomy & Astrophysics
 - I have experience with data cleaning, quantitative data analysis, regression analysis, statistical analysis, data pipeline design and development, data visualization, and storytelling
 - I'm located in Hamilton, ON
 - Browse my portfolio [here](https://astrosica.github.io/index.html)